What is the ABAP List Viewer (ALV)?

 The ABAP List Viewer is a generic tool that can be used to output data in tabular form and is increasingly used by the applications particularly as of Release 4.6C.
 By using the ALV, general functions are provided (for example, exporting to Excel) and it is possible to adapt the output to customized requirements (for example, sorting, filters, totals calculation).

-What different types of ALV are there?
+What are the different types of ALV?

 ALV list: this uses the function module